Thegrasscutter/Writeups/Hackthebox/Paper.md

 ```
 Here you see that we actually find something.
 Uncommon header `'x-backend-server' found, with contents: office.paper`
 I have no idea what office.paper is.
 But it seems like the webserver is doing some sort of virtual routing.
 The way this is possible is that the server is pointing requests in different places based on what request it recives.
 Therefore by adding that to /etc/hosts, we are telling our attacking computer that every call to the chosen domain, is still directed to the ip address, but it forms the request differently.
-For mor information, check out wikipedia: https://en.wikipedia.org/wiki/Virtual_hosting
+For more information, check out wikipedia: https://en.wikipedia.org/wiki/Virtual_hosting
-## /etc/hosts
+## Blunder Tiffin
 So lets add this to /etc/hosts, then we will be able to see the contents of that page.
 ```bash
 ┌──(kali㉿kali)-[~/Documents/htb/paper]